 The relevant sources of law for insurance intermediaries (agents and broker) are the Austrian Commercial Code10 and the Rules of Professional Conduct for Insurance Mediation,11 which have been amended following the transposition of the final part of the Insurance Distribution Directive in Austria.12

 ii Insurable risk

 Austrian law does not define the term 'insurable risk', but international legislative developments such as the Foreign Account Tax Compliance Act and the General Data Protection Regulation have posed again the question of whether insurance can be taken out against a specific (e.g., administrative) fine.
-The unchanged answer under Austrian law, which dates back to a ruling of the Supreme Court of Justice of 23 January 1917, is that such fines are deemed to be uninsurable because any agreement between a tortfeasor and a third party concluded before an infringement whereby the third party shall be obliged to compensate the tortfeasor for any future penalty, is an immoral contract; however, it is different if such a replacement agreement is made after the offence has been committed.
+The unchanged answer under Austrian law, which dates back to a ruling of the Supreme Court of Justice of 23 January 1917,13 is that such fines are deemed to be uninsurable because any agreement between a tortfeasor and a third party concluded before an infringement whereby the third party shall be obliged to compensate the tortfeasor for any future penalty, is an immoral contract; however, it is different if such an agreement is made after the offence has been committed.14

 iii Fora and dispute resolution mechanisms